-Caterpillar and butterfly activities are sure to grab the kids’ attention this spring!
+Caterpillar and butterfly activities are sure to grab the kids’ attention along with all of your other spring activities for preschoolers!
 Be sure to add these ideas to your collection of butterfly activities for preschoolers, kindergartners, and elementary-aged children.

 Below you’ll find ideas that explore the butterfly life cycle, as well as caterpillar-themed activities, and some general butterfly fun.
 Some of these we’ve tried with rousing success, while others are on our butterfly to-do list.